 - a continuing commitment to personal spiritual formation and growth as a member of God’s missionary people;

 - a working knowledge of the close relationship between the local church and missions; and a scholarly contribution to the understanding and practice of intercultural ministry through the completion of a DAIS major applied research project that integrates theoretical and empirical disciplines important to a specific ministry

 These competencies and skills serve any ministry that engages people from multiple cultures or socio-economic levels including but not limited to: missiologists, missionaries, church planters, pastors, missions executives, chaplains, educators and evangelists.

-Tuition is $23,400 to be paid in 12 equal installments over four years.
+Tuition is $23,400.
 AGWM and AGUSM appointed missionaries are eligible for a discounted fee of $18,400.
 (Costs subject to change.)
 The program does qualify for VA benefits and private student loans, but does not qualify for Title IV federal aid (Alternative Loan Options).
 Participants are eligible for loan deferment.
 Contact the Office of Financial Aid for more information.